North American Indian languages

 Are the Algonquians extinct?

-about contemporary Algonquian people is that they rarely call themselves by this generic anthropological term.
-Try looking them up by their real tribal names.
+about contemporary Algonquian people is that they rarely call themselves by this generic anthropology term.
+You just need to look them up by their real tribal names.

 There are a few extinct Algonquian tribes, including the

 Beothuk and Wappinger tribes, but the vast majority of Algonquian tribes

 still survive today.